-The banastar® was developed and invented by unknown artist and inventor David Ridge.
+The banastar® was developed by inventor David Ridge.
 David's musical experience includes decades of association with various stringed musical instruments including violin, banjo, mandolin, dobro, guitar, and bass.
-The banastar® is a fusion of music theory and physical elements from three of the aforementioned stringed instruments (the 5-string banjo, bass, and guitar).
-The word banastar® is an acronym derived from the names of the three instruments within the 'recipe'.
+The banastar® is a fusion of elements from three of the aforementioned stringed instruments (the 5-string banjo, bass, and guitar).
+The word banastar® is an acronym derived from the names of the three instruments within the 'recipe' or mashup.
 The word banastar® is a registered United States trademark.
 The instrument is also protected by United States Patent 8319081.

 ***HEADPHONES OR EARBUDS RECOMMENDED***